Yehya-Ali/SeFactory/README.md

 # SeFactory
-This repository contains the assignments for FCS cycle 57 for Manuella Germanos
+This repository contains the assignments for FCS cycle 57 for Yehya Ali